Veronika-Kitsul/TAP-research/README.md

 Notes to Veronika (myself):
 - fix bibtex for two articles I am planning to add and make sure that citation key is different for them
 - https://ifttt.com/plans. --- cite it for ifttt services
-- oaf tokens and API
+- oauth tokens and API

 maybe google will be comfortable with their emails on IFTTT using this new design